pveller/adventureworks-moltin/README.md

 I was building a conversational eCommerce chatbot for [my talk at API Strat](http://boston2016.apistrat.com/speakers/pavel-veller) and I needed a robust but easy to use API-first commerce platform with a decent free plan.
 This is how I discovered [Moltin](https://moltin.com/).

 The next thing I needed was a sample store that would have categories and products with images and variants (like `color` and `size`).
 I also needed historical orders to build a recommendation model with [Cognitive Services Recommendations API](https://www.microsoft.com/cognitive-services/en-us/recommendations-api).
-That's how I discovered [Adventure Works](https://msftdbprodsamples.codeplex.com/releases/view/125550).
+This is how I discovered [Adventure Works](https://msftdbprodsamples.codeplex.com/releases/view/125550).

 ## Usage